ayushpatel2002/AI-Assisted-Medical-Diagnosis-System/README.md

 - **Real-time Inference**: Provides immediate feedback, assisting doctors in diagnosing conditions based on medical data.
 - **Web-Based Interface**: Simple front-end interface allowing healthcare professionals to upload images and patient notes.

+Not yet.
+Let’s clearly define the **project goals** now so we have a solid foundation.

+### **Project Goals for the AI-Assisted Medical Diagnosis System**

+1. **Automate Initial Diagnostic Analysis**:
+   - Build an AI system that can analyze medical images (like X-rays) and clinical text data to assist healthcare providers by identifying potential issues.
+The system should be able to highlight areas of concern in images, flagging abnormalities that may need closer examination.

+2. **Multimodal Data Processing**:
+   - Combine insights from medical images and text (such as patient history or symptoms) for a holistic view.
+This approach will allow for better diagnosis by cross-referencing visual findings with textual information.

+3. **Generate Actionable Diagnostic Reports**:
+   - Produce a report that includes visual highlights on images and a text summary of the findings.
+The report should provide diagnostic insights and suggestions for further action, making it easier for healthcare providers to make informed decisions.

+4. **Real-Time and User-Friendly Interface**:
+   - Create an accessible web-based interface where healthcare professionals can upload images and text, view the analysis, and receive diagnostic outputs in real time.

+5. **Ensure Accuracy and Reliability**:
+   - Validate and test the models to ensure high accuracy and reliability, focusing on minimizing false positives and negatives.
+This will help ensure the system is genuinely useful in a clinical setting.

 ## Tech Stack

 ### **Core Technologies**